oktadev/okta-blog/_source/_posts/2019-02-14-modern-token-authentication-in-node-with-express.md

 Then we created two routes `/api/publicInfo` and `/api/profile`. `/api/publicInfo` is public and doesn't require token authentication.
 When `/api/publicInfo` is called, it will respond with the message `You are viewing public info`. `/api/profile` is protected and requires token authentication.
 It calls the function `verifyToken` to extract the bearer token that passes along the API call header.

-The line that starts with `oktaJwtVerifier.verifyAccessToken(req.token)` takes the token and checks whether the token is valid.
+The line that starts with `oktaJwtVerifier.verifyAccessToken(req.token, 'api://default')` takes the token and checks whether the token is valid.
 If the token is valid, it will respond the message `You are viewing private profile info`, otherwise it will return `403` which means access is forbidden.

 ### Test Your Node and Express API